deliveroo/routemaster/README.md

 - Anything else: failure, batch to be sent again later.

+### Removing topics

+Publishers can delete a topic they're responsible for:

+    >> DELETE /topic/:name

+This will cause subscribers to become unsubscribed for this topic, but will _not_ cause events related to the topic to be removed from the queue.

 ### Unsubscribing

 Subscribers can either unregister themselves altogether, or just for one topic: